atscaletech/amazon-ecs-run-task-definition/README.md

-## Amazon ECS "Deploy Task Definition" Action for GitHub Actions
+## Amazon ECS "Run task by task definition" Action for GitHub Actions

 Registers an Amazon ECS task definition and deploys it to an ECS service.